SzymonGluszkowski02/SzymonGluszkowski02/README.md

-- 👋 Hi, I’m @SzymonGluszkowski02
+- 👋 Hi, I’m @SzymonGluszkowski
 - 👀 I’m interested in FD
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...